yuninxia/HPCToolkit/doc/src/users/hpcviewer/hpcviewer.md

   - **Appearance** Change the fonts for tree and metric columns and source viewer.

-  - **Traces** Specify settings for Trace view such as the rendering option, the number of working threads to be used and the tooltip's delay.
+  - **Traces** Specify settings for Trace viewer such as the rendering option, the number of working threads to be used and the tooltip's delay.

 - **Exit**
   Quit the `hpcviewer` application.